TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/DesignTemplate/Index.rst

 The two CSS and JavaScript files :file:`bootstrap.min.css` and :file:`bootstrap.min.js` belong to the Bootstrap framework.
-As a matter of fact, these files can be ignored (we will include the Bootstrap framework using TypoScript as shown in section :ref:`file-setup-typoscript`).
+As a matter of fact, these files can be ignored (we will include the Bootstrap framework using TypoScript as shown in section :ref:`typoscript-configuration-css-js-inclusion`).
 The CSS file :file:`website.css` implements the custom styles used for the website.
 Same as the JavaScript file :file:`website.js`, which contains custom JavaScript code.
 The only file inside the :file:`images/` directory is a simple logo.
 Let's assume this is a square image of 100px width by 100px height.